-As of November 30, 2021, the Company had approximately \$0.4 million of unrestricted cash and cash equivalents.
+As of February 28, 2022, the Company had approximately \$0.05 million of unrestricted cash and cash equivalents.

-During the quarter ended November 30, 2021, the Company continued to implement an operational plan that focuses on online academic programs.
 In 2020, the Company reduced tuition for its undergraduate and graduate programs in an attempt to reach underserved adult learners.
 Company management has also continued its efforts to reduce expenses, with the intention of reducing the working capital deficit and improving cash flows from operations.